-16.1 Control room at State & District Headquarters
+16.1 Control room at State &District Headquarters

 A Control Room (if not already in place) shall be set up at State and District headquarters.
 This shall be manned by State and District Surveillance Officer (respectively) under which data managers (deployed from IDSP/ NHM) responsible for collecting, collating and analyzing data from field and health facilities.
-Daily situation reports will be put up.

-The state will provide aggregate data on daily basis on the following (for the day and cumulative):
+Daily situation reports shall be sent to state government and central government without fail providing aggregate data on daily basis on the following (for the day and cumulative):